Skip to content

 What Self-Employment Tax Actually Covers

-Self-employment tax covers both employer and employee portions of national pension system and public healthcare — approximately 15.3% on net business income.
+Self-employment tax covers both employer and employee portions of national pension system and the universal healthcare system — approximately 15.3% on net business income.
 Employees normally only pay the employee half; their employer pays the other half.
 Self-employed workers pay both halves.
-Other jurisdictions have similar structures with different rates — payroll taxes Class 2 and 4, CPP on self-employment income, etc. The calculator takes self-employment tax percentage as a direct input — use the specific rate for the relevant jurisdiction and income level.
+Other jurisdictions have similar structures with different rates — payroll taxes Class 2 and 4, the national pension system on self-employment income, etc. The calculator takes self-employment tax percentage as a direct input — use the specific rate for the relevant jurisdiction and income level.

 Realistic Overhead for Solo Self-Employment